azurecitadel/arc-for-kubernetes/01-app-setup/README.md

 ![use Azure AD Auth](https://user-images.githubusercontent.com/51163690/127884156-c19f1f00-f90b-4e44-a1d2-9f217cd9fc3b.png)

-4. Create [contained users](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-sql#create-contained-user) by executing the code written to the log of the GitHub Action under "Next Steps"
+4. Create [contained users](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-sql#create-contained-user) by executing the code written to the log of the GitHub Action under **Next Steps**

 > Note: The exact SQL to execute will look something like this